core-wg/resource-directory/draft-ietf-core-resource-directory.md

 # General Operation

-This section defines the required set of REST interfaces between a Resource Directory (RD) and endpoints.
-Although the examples throughout this section assume the use of CoAP {{RFC7252}}, these REST interfaces can also be realized using HTTP {{RFC7230}}.
+This and the following sections define the required set of REST interfaces between a Resource Directory (RD), endpoints and lookup clients.
+Although the examples throughout theses sections assume the use of CoAP {{RFC7252}}, these REST interfaces can also be realized using HTTP {{RFC7230}}.
-In all definitions in this section, both CoAP response codes (with dot notation) and HTTP response codes (without dot notation) are shown.
-An RD implementing this specification MUST support the discovery, registration, update, lookup, and removal interfaces defined in this section.
+In all definitions in these sections, both CoAP response codes (with dot notation) and HTTP response codes (without dot notation) are shown.
+An RD implementing this specification MUST support the discovery, registration, update, lookup, and removal interfaces.

 All operations on the contents of the Resource Directory MUST be atomic and idempotent.